MegaPerkyCello/MegaPerkyCello.github.io/_projects/PlasmaJetArray/index.md

 ---
 layout: post
 title: Plasma Jet Array
-description: Made a plasma jet that branches out into 16 jets, creating a larger volume of plasma for material surface-treatmant
+description: Made a plasma jet that branches out into 16 jets, creating a larger volume of plasma for material surface-treatment
 skills:
   - Low-Temperature Plasma Physics
   - RF High-Voltage Circuits
   - Fusion 360
   - FDM 3D-Printing

-main-image: /Plasma Sterilizer.png
+main-image: /PlasmaJet.jpg
 ---

 ### **What?**
- - Made a plasma jet that branches out into 16 jets, creating a larger volume of plasma for material surface-treatmant
+ - Made a plasma jet that branches out into 16 jets, creating a larger volume of plasma for material surface-treatment

 ### **How?**
 - Modeled the gas distributor in **Fusion 360**